 The upgrade of the streets of Belmont have included major reconstruction of roadways, adjustments and realignments of sidewalks, installation of pedestrian safety amenities, and curbing improvements along Arthur Avenue from East 184th street to east 188th Street and along east 187th street from Lorillard Place to Beaumont Avenue.

 Part of the $3.2 million dollar improvement of the Belmont community resulted in the relocation and redesign of D’Auria Park.
 Previously located at East 189th Street and Bathgate Avenue, D’Auria Park underwent a complete redesign and was relocated to the intersection of Crescent and Arthur Avenue.
 The Columbus bust was sculpted by Attilio Piccirelli who was the same sculptor of the famous Lincoln memorial in Washington D.C.

 The Pernicone Plaza located at the corner of Crescent Avenue, Cambreleng Avenue and East 187th Street was developed using a decorative paving pattern of granite with an inscription honoring Bishop Pernicone’s dedication to the Belmont community.
 It is surrounded by three 50-foot flagpoles that display different organizations and cultures of the community.
 The cost of this project has been in excess of $150,000.

 Frank Simeone Plaza

-In remembrance of a life-long resident and active merchant who devoted his life to preserving and promoting the Belmont retail district, The Frank Simeone Plaza located at East 186th Street between Arthur Avenue and Hughes Avenue, was designed to provide an open-air forum for the Enrico Fermi Cultural Center.
-This $127,000 improvement project included street reconstruction, decorative brick paving, extended sidewalks & curbs, and numerous street amenities.
+In remembrance of a life-long resident and active merchant who devoted his life to preserving and promoting the Belmont retail district, The Frank Simeone Plaza located at East 186th street between Arthur Avenue and Hughes Avenue, was designed to provide an open-air forum for the Enrico Fermi Cultural Center.
+This $127,000 dollar improvement project included street reconstruction, decorative brick paving, extended sidewalks and curbs, and numerous street amenities.